uma-pi1/kge/README.md

 are comparable in that a common experimental setup (and equal amount of work) has been used for hyperparameter optimization for each model.

+Note that we report performance numbers on the entire test set, *including the triples that contain entities not seen during training*.
+This is not done consistently throughout existing KGE implementations: some frameworks remove unseen entities from the test set, which leads to a perceived increase in performance (e.g., roughly add +3pp to our WN18RR MRR numbers for this method of evaluation).

 We also provide pretrained models for these results.
 Each pretrained model is given in the form of a LibKGE checkpoint, which contains the model as well as additional information (such as the configuration being used).
 See the